IRDG2OI/geoenrich/docs/source/online.rst

 Geoenrich online (beta)
 =======================

-A web app is available as a `docker image <https://github.com/morand-g/geoenrich/tree/main/docker>`_ for self hosting.
+A web app will be available online soon.
+In the meantime a self-hosted version is available as a `docker image <https://github.com/morand-g/geoenrich/tree/main/docker>`_.

 1. File format